GameTek: Further expansion

 After establishing distribution for the game show titles, GameTek expanded by licensing European titles for the North American market, including Frontier: Elite II and The Humans.
-In 1991, they attempted to launch the InfoGenius Systems franchise for the Game Boy.
-In 1994, the company made a deal to purchase game developer Malibu Interactive from Malibu Comics and renamed to Padded Cell Studios.
+In 1991, it attempted to launch the InfoGenius Systems franchise for the Game Boy.
+The company expanded into the UK market in 1993.
+Also in 1993, the company entered into a publishing partnership with Konami, in order that GameTek handled distribution of Konami's PC titles.